-The most symbolic and representative architectural expression of the 19th century sanitary revolution was the steam pumping station.
+The most symbolic and representative architectural expression of the 19th-century sanitary revolution was the steam pumping station.
 Of the buildings of the period, only railway stations can compete with it for stylistic variety and exuberance, an expressiveness often carried through into the interior and the cherished steam engine.
-A generally Italianate design with semicircular arched windows became recognisable as the 'waterworks style' of architecture, a distinguished example being the Spotswood sewage pumping station in Melbourne.
-Ryhope (1869) and Papplewick (1881) in England employed double-acting compounded beam engines to raise water from rural boreholes.
-Set in landscaped parklands, they were designed by the leading water engineer Thomas Hawksley (1807-93).